formlio/forml/docs/index.rst

 Despite *DAG* (directed acyclic graph) is at the heart of ForML operations, it stands out amongst the many other task dependency processing systems due to:

 a.
-It's specialization on machine learning problems that's wired right into the flow topology
+Its specialization on machine learning problems that's wired right into the flow topology
 b.
 Concept of high-level operator composition which helps wrapping complex ML techniques into simple reusable units